Skilled Migration

 The first practical question is occupation-specific, not lifestyle-led.
 Each state and territory publishes its own Subclass 491 nomination criteria each program year, and the lists refresh round by round.
 An occupation open in South Australia this month may close next month while remaining closed in New South Wales throughout.

-For a Cork civil engineer, the relevant crosswalk has three layers.
+For a Cork civil engineer, the relevant crosswalk has two layers.
 The Designated Regional Area (DAR) postcode schedule determines where the 491 can be lived and worked.
 The state nomination list determines whether the state will sponsor the occupation at all this cycle.
-The Designated Area Migration Agreement (DAMA) layer sits on top of the standard 491 framework and allows approved regional employers in covered areas to nominate skilled workers under occupation lists and concession terms specific to the agreement .
-Civil engineering has appeared on Victorian, Tasmanian, and South Australian nomination lists in recent cycles, and the Geelong/Great South Coast DAMA and the Orana DAMA in regional New South Wales have included engineering occupations under their concession schedules at different points .
+Civil engineering has appeared on Victorian, Tasmanian, and South Australian nomination lists in recent cycles .

 For an Irish nurse, teacher, allied-health professional, or trades-qualified applicant, the crosswalk produces a different answer.
 The principle is the same: occupation first, state second, area third.
 The pull factor does not survive contact with the visa system if the occupation is not open in that state this cycle.